Randomized Approach to Nonlinear Inversion Combining Simultaneous Random and Optimized Sources and Detectors: A Randomized Approach

 The nonlinear least squares algorithm TREGS focuses on the dominant singular values of the Jacobian to compute good updates to the parameter vector \cite{StuKil11c}.
 The corresponding right singular vectors capture the directions in parameter space of largest sensitivity in the objective function.
-Hence, we want to update $\MW$ and $\MV$ so as to capture the largest singular values in $\MJ$ while respecting the Kronecker product structure in (\ref{TREGS J}).
+Hence, we want to update $\MW$ and $\MV$ so as to best approximate the dominant right singular subspace of $\MJ$ while respecting the Kronecker product structure in (\ref{TREGS J}).
 This is important for two reasons.
-(1) For the same (fixed) small number of simultaneous sources and detectors, this gives us locally (at the current $\Vp$) the best approximation to what TREGS would do using all sources and detectors.
-(2) The directions corresponding to the dominant right singular vectors are best informed by the data.
-So, when a chosen intermediate tolerance is reached, our method computes the full Jacobian $\MJ$ once and \emph{replaces} the least effective directions in the $\Ra{\MW}$ and $\Ra{\MV}$ by directions that maximize \eqs \|(\wh{\MW}^T \otimes \wh{\MV}^T) \MJ \|_F^2 , \eqe for the updated $\wh{\MW}$ and $\wh{\MV}$ (but with the same number of columns).
-This procedure can be carried out periodically or for a sequence of prescribed tolerances, but in our experiments it never needs to be done more than once.
+First, for the same (fixed) small number of simultaneous sources and detectors, this gives us locally (at the current $\Vp$) the best approximation to what TREGS would do using all sources and detectors.
+Second, the directions corresponding to the dominant right singular vectors are best informed by the data.

-For simplicity, the following discussion assumes that $\MW \in \Rmn{n_{s}}{\ell_{s}}$ and $\MV\in \Rmn{n_{d}}{\ell_{d}}$ have orthonormal columns.
-In our implementation, the length of the columns is $n_s^{1/2}$ for $\MW$ and $n_d^{1/2}$ for $\MV$, but as the columns in each matrix have equal norm, this has no effect on the analysis (and the issue could be remedied trivially by scaling all columns first).
-In addition, the columns of $\MW$, and $\MV$ are only orthogonal in expectation; $\Exp(\Vw_i^T\Vw_j) = 0$.
-However, for $\ell_{s} \ll n_{s}$ and $\ell_{d} \ll n_{d}$ the columns are close to orthogonal, and it appears that in practice the assumption (simplification) does not impact the effectiveness of our approach.

-We want to update $\MW$ and $\MV$ to obtain $\wh{\MW} \in \Rmn{n_{s}}{\ell_{s}}$ and $\wh{\MV} \in \Rmn{n_{d}}{\ell_{d}}$ such that (\ref{maxprob}) is (approximately) maximized.
-There are several ways to do this.
-Since $\wh{\MW}$ and $\wh{\MV}$ would only be optimal at the current $\Vp$, we choose to replace only a few components in the spaces spanned by the columns of $\MW$ and $\MV$.
-In practice, this seems to be sufficient.
-We provide some experimental results regarding the number of updated directions in section~\ref{sec:NumExp}.
-In the remainder of this section, we first discuss downdating $\MW$ and $\MV$ and then updating $\MW$ and $\MV$.\\